 A study of a test called ROCA for women who have a high risk of developing ovarian cancer (ALDO)

-This study is for women who have changes (mutations) in the BRCA1 or BRCA2 gene.
-People who have BRCA1 or BRCA2 mutations have a high risk of developing certain cancers, including ovarian cancer.
+This study was for women who have changes (mutations) in the BRCA1 or BRCA2 gene.
+This means they have an increased risk of developing certain cancers, including ovarian cancer.